 What effects can chemicals have on your plumbing?

-Before you try to unclog a pipe in your kitchen or bathroom using an off-the-shelf chemical drain cleaner, you will want to consider some of the hidden dangers and potential damage it may cause to your plumbing.
+Before you try fixing a clogged drain in your kitchen or bathroom using an off-the-shelf chemical drain cleaner, you will want to consider some of the hidden dangers and potential damage it may cause to your plumbing.

 - Drain cleaners are indiscriminate.
 When you pour one of these caustic chemicals down your drain, it will not selectively dissolve the clog and leave the pipes alone.
 It will eat away at everything it touches, including your pipes.

 - Acidic drain cleaners can cause pipe corrosion.
 Hopefully, the chemical will dissolve the clog and keep moving into the main sewer system.
 But if it does not destroy the clog, it will remain stuck.
 So, the dangerous chemicals will remain in your drain lines, eating away at your pipes.

 - What if your pipes are plastic?
 If your pipes are made from PVC or any other plastic, you should never use a liquid drain cleaner.
 The chemicals can eat through the plastic much easier and allow the acids to seep into other surfaces as well.

 - What if you have old, metal pipes?
 Chances are that older metal pipes will have corrosion and pits in the metal due to excessive use.
 If a chemical drain cleaner becomes lodged inside an area where water cannot easily flush it out, it will continue to eat it away, causing even further corrosion.

 - What if the problem is not a clogged pipe, but something far more serious?
 Small plumbing clogs may respond well to a chemical drain cleaner, but they really don’t work for most blocked drains.
 If your backed-up drain is due to a broken pipe or a problem in your sewer line, obviously, these chemicals are not the answer.

 Chemical and Environmental Dangers: